Mind Body Relationship: Confidence Through Inner Wisdom

 Joy and Happiness

-While negative emotions can challenge our bodies, positive emotions can be really beneficial to physical health.
+While negative or stressful emotions can challenge our bodies, positive emotions happening in parts of the brain can be really beneficial to physical health.
 Stressors are abundant and often overlooked because we gain so much resilience to push through, making the pursuit of joy and happiness a timely discussion for many modern researchers and doctors.
 Recently published books by authors such as Arthur Brooks and Elissa Epel emphasize the importance of a genuine state of joy and breaking down the health impact of happiness to open new pathways to healing.

 Psychiatrist Dr. Francoise Adan, director of the Connor Integrative Health Network of University Hospitals in Cleveland shares insight on the way happiness leads to healthier behaviors, noting its impact on reduction of high blood pressure and excess body fat, resulting in lower risk of stroke and cardiovascular disease.